Lyydiah/alx-system_engineering-devops/0x00-shell_basics/README.md

 To list all contents of current directory, parent working directory and /boot directory To print the type of the file named iamafile and it should be within /tmp directory when we run the script To create a symbolic link to /bin/ls, named __ls__
+To create a script that copies all html files to parent of working directory